 I have shared my experiences with others at college by telling friends and teachers of what I have achieved, and appearing on the college website.

-What are your future plans, and how did your bursary experience affect these plans?
+What are your future plans, and how did your placement experience affect these plans?

 I plan to read Environmental Science at university, and then pursue a career in this subject.
-The Nuffield Bursary experience has strengthened my choice and encouraged me to work as hard as I possibly can to achieve my goal.
+The Nuffield Research Placements experience has strengthened my choice and encouraged me to work as hard as I possibly can to achieve my goal.

 How does it feel to have won the I-SWEEP prize?